meza/trance-stack/README.md

 #### Issues with Typescript Paths

-Unfortunately typescript paths are somewhat esoteric and support across tools can be spotty.
+Unfortunately, typescript paths are somewhat esoteric and support across tools can be spotty.

 ##### Vitest
 Vitest for example needs special configuration to handle it.
 You can find the configuration in the `vitest.config.ts` file.